javascript-tutorial/en.javascript.info/1-js/01-getting-started/1-intro/article.md

 Examples of such languages:

 - [CoffeeScript](http://coffeescript.org/) is a "syntax sugar" for JavaScript, it introduces shorter syntax, allowing to write more precise and clear code.
 Usually Ruby guys like it.
 - [TypeScript](http://www.typescriptlang.org/) is concentrated on adding "strict data typing", to simplify development and support of complex systems.
-Developed by Microsoft.
+It is developed by Microsoft.
 - [Dart](https://www.dartlang.org/) is a standalone language that has it's own engine that runs in non-browser environments (like mobile apps).
-It was initially offered by Google as a replacement for JavaScript, but as of browsers require it to be transpiled to JavaScript just like the ones above.
+It was initially offered by Google as a replacement for JavaScript, but as of now, browsers require it to be transpiled to JavaScript just like the ones above.

 There are more.
 Of course even if we use one of those languages, we should also know JavaScript, to really understand what we're doing.

 ## Summary

-- JavaScript was initially created as a browser-only language, but now used in many other environments as well.
+- JavaScript was initially created as a browser-only language, but now it is used in many other environments as well.
-- At this moment, JavaScript as a unique position as a most widely adopted browser language with full integration with HTML/CSS.
+- At this moment, JavaScript has a unique position as a most widely adopted browser language with full integration with HTML/CSS.
-- There are over languages that get "transpiled" to JavaScript and provide certain features.
+- There are many languages that get "transpiled" to JavaScript and provide certain features.
 It is recommended to take a look at them, at least briefly, after mastering JavaScript.